-Community members and county officials joined Penn State Berks faculty, staff, and students, as well as Penn State Health St. Joseph physicians and administrators, for the inaugural event announcing the Langan LaunchBox on Oct.
-25, 2016.
-Attendees visited the new center, located within Penn State Health St. Joseph’s Downtown Campus, and learned about the initiatives that will be funded by the $50,000 seed grant awarded to Penn State Berks, in partnership with Penn State Health St. Joseph, as part of Invent Penn State.
+READING, Pa. -- Community members and county officials joined Penn State Berks faculty, staff, and students, as well as Penn State Health St. Joseph physicians and administrators, for the inaugural event announcing the Langan LaunchBox on Oct.
+25. Attendees visited the new center, located within Penn State Health St. Joseph’s downtown campus, and learned about the initiatives that will be funded by the $50,000 seed grant awarded to Penn State Berks, in partnership with Penn State Health St. Joseph, as part of Invent Penn State.

-The Langan LaunchBox will provide several opportunities for students and entrepreneurs in the City of Reading.
+The Langan LaunchBox will provide several opportunities for students and entrepreneurs in Reading.
 First, it will serve as an extension of the college’s Creativity, Entrepreneurship and Economic Development Center, providing a designated meeting space for entrepreneurs from the college and the local community.

 The Additive Manufacturing Lab, another area within the Langan LaunchBox, is a maker space where students can work with 3-D printers to bring their ideas to life.

-Joseph Sinclair, alumnus of Penn State Berks and an Entrepreneur-in-Residence at the college, attended the event and demonstrated the printers created by his company, Solid Dynamics LLC.
+Joseph Sinclair, alumnus of Penn State Berks and an entrpreneur-in-residence at the college, attended the event and demonstrated the printers created by his company, Solid Dynamics LLC.
 Sinclair became interested in 3-D printing while a student at Penn State Berks.
 He went on to start Solid Dynamics LLC to create prototypes for manufacturing.
-He is also an adjunct professor of the college, teaching additive manufacturing.
+He is also an adjunct professor of the campus, teaching additive manufacturing.

-The LaunchBox will also house a new initiative called “Be Bold, Take Charge,” in which Penn State Berks faculty and students, as well as Penn State Health St. Joseph’s physicians and staff, will support community-based health and initiatives in the City of Reading.
-This initiative is headed by James Shankweiler, Senior Lecturer in Business at Penn State Berks, and Dr. Kim Wolf at Penn State Health St. Joseph.
+The LaunchBox will also house a new initiative called “Be Bold, Take Charge,” in which Penn State Berks faculty and students, as well as Penn State Health St. Joseph’s physicians and staff, will support community-based health and initiatives in Reading.
+This initiative is headed by James Shankweiler, senior lecturer in business at Penn State Berks, and Dr. Kim Wolf at Penn State Health St. Joseph.